Brookelyn/drinks/README.md

 This is the first time I've started a React project from scratch, although I did take advantage of the [Create React App](https://github.com/facebookincubator/create-react-app) boilerplate.
 It currently uses [json-server](https://github.com/typicode/json-server) to simulate a full RESTful API and [react-router](https://github.com/ReactTraining/react-router) for routing purposes.

+*Please be aware this project is a work in progress, and as such certain areas may not work at any given time if I'm updating them.*

 ## Getting up and running

 First clone the project to your local machine.
 You'll also need to have Node installed and set up.